 Fast, consistent, all-in-one Anime (アニメ) toon shading & outline detection rendering solution for next generation, ultra high quality, 4K NPR and PSR content in Autodesk® Maya®.

-Maneki introduces Photo-Surreal Rendering (PSR) — a neologism for the stylistic intersection of photo-real (PBR) and non-photoreal (NPR).
-It combines modern lighting, shading and path tracing techniques with the traditional design elements of Japanese Anime, featuring unique, production-proven, features.
+Maneki introduces Photo-Surreal Rendering (PSR) — a neologism for the stylistic intersection of physically-based (PBR) and non-photoreal (NPR).
+Maneki combines modern lighting, shading and path tracing techniques with the traditional design elements of Japanese Anime, featuring unique, production-proven, features.

-Maneki has been and is being used on a growing number of high-profile feature film productions and Netflix Series:
+Maneki has been and is being used on a growing number of high-profile feature film productions and Netflix Original TV Series:

 Maneki is named after our mascot “Maneki Neko” (招き猫), literally translated as the beckoning cat.
 He typically resides by the windowsill of homes, shops & offices, and has become a pop icon not only in Japan, its original birthplace, but also in China and worldwide.
 With his welcoming pose, intriguing character and unmatched cuteness (kawaii / かわいい) we invite you to try our rendering technology.
 If you'd like to communicate with him, he's a regular on Twitter.